-Helen Robinson is a Brooklyn based artist who was recently part of the Intro 7 exhibition at the Hidell Brooks.
+Helen Robinson is a Brooklyn-based artist who was recently part of the Intro 7 exhibition at the Hidell Brooks.
 The exhibition featured artists whose work had never been seen in the Charlotte area.
-Helen’s work is derived from photographs and the artist uses her portraiture as a form self-expression.
+Helen’s work is derived from photographs and the artist uses her portraiture as a form of self-expression.

 When did you first know that you wanted to be an artist?

 I probably knew I wanted to be an artist professionally when I was in High School, but I’ve been drawing and painting since I was a little kid.
 Back in elementary school, I was a huge crayon and marker lover, and I remember praying for rain during recess so I could draw inside.
 I continued to adore art class throughout middle school, but in high school, I reached a point where I realized I could actually be a full-time painter professionally and go after my dream of being a fine artist.